Data Security Breach or Loss of Confidential or Private Information – Emergency Response Plan

 - The Chief Information Officer will submit a communication to the Information Security Response Team distribution list to ensure each member is aware of the event disclosure.
 Each member should immediately contact ITS to communicate his/her availability to organize and meet in person at the scheduled day/time.
 If the Chief Information Officer is not available the Associate Director of ITS will serve as the backup member on the Information Security Response Team, to review and evaluate the communicated event to the ISRT.

 - Meet with other Information Security Response Team members to determine if notification to impacted individuals is necessary.
 Decision criteria include:

 - A confirmation that an incident occurred, involving confidential or private data loss.

 - An interpretation by General Counsel in terms of applicable laws.

 - An analysis of data in scope of event and qualification of whether data is useable if accessed, i.e. unencrypted or non-redacted.

-- A reasonable belief that data in question was or can be acquired by unauthorized individuals
+- A reasonable belief that data in question was or can be acquired by unauthorized individuals for misuse.

 - Communicate to other emergency response constituents, i.e. Cabinet, Security, Facilities regarding developments, issues, actions taken and path forward, in accordance with the broader Emergency Response plan.